2015 Vodacom Cup: Team Listing

 The following teams took part in the 2015 Vodacom Cup competition:

 Logs

+The top four teams in each section will qualify to the quarter-finals, with their final log positions determining their seedings in the quarter finals.
+In the quarter finals, the teams that finish first in each section will have home advantage against the teams that finish fourth in the other section and the teams that finish second in each section will have home advantage against the teams that finish third in the other section.
+The winners of these quarter finals will then play each other in the semi-finals, with the higher-placed team having home advantage.
+The two semi-final winners will then meet in the final.

 Round-by-round

 The table below shows each team's progression throughout the season.
 For each round, their cumulative points total is shown with the overall log position in brackets:

 Results

 The following matches were played in the 2015 Vodacom Cup:

 All times are South African (GMT+2).